-(e) Contract Terminations and Rig Stacking
+(e) Contract Terminations

-The Company incurs costs associated with the delay or cancellation of drilling and completion contracts with third-party contractors.
-These costs are recorded in Contract termination and rig stacking and included in the statement of operations and comprehensive loss.
-There are no remaining payment obligations related to these delayed or cancelled drilling and completion contracts as of December 31, 2021.
+The Company incurs costs associated with the delay or cancellation of certain contracts with third-parties.
+These costs are recorded in Contract termination and included in the statement of operations and comprehensive income (loss).
+There are no remaining payment obligations related to these delayed or cancelled contracts as of December 31, 2022.

-(16) Contingencies
+(15) Contingencies